 Knowledge area: What is required for occupational competence?
 Fail Criteria: the apprentice does not provide sufficient evidence to demonstrate that their performance meets the requirements of the pass criteria: Pass Criteria: the apprentice must display all of the following: Distinction Criteria: the apprentice must display all of the pass criteria and 5 or more of the following applicable to the structured interview (INT): K1 General Business (SI) Aware of elements of commercial law that may have an impact when working in accountancy, such as contracts, data protection or Anti Money Laundering Can explain the importance of upholding relevant codes of conduct Can explain different legal entities and organisational structures.
 Aware of the impact of technology on business and its accounting and finance functions.
 Awareness of elements of commercial law relevant to accountancy and understands relevant codes of conduct.
 Understands different legal entities and their organisational structure.
-Awareness of the impact technology has on accounting and finance functions Apprentice has not met the pass criteria Is able to describe the key regulations relevant to the accounting functions within your organisation including the General Data Protection Regulation (GDPR) and antimoney laundering.
+Awareness of the impact technology has on accounting and finance functions Apprentice has not met the pass criteria Is able to describe the key regulations relevant to the accounting functions within your organisation including the General Data Protection Regulation (GDPR) and anti- money laundering.
 Is able to explain the code of professional ethics and how this relates to their role.
 Is able to identify the key differences between sole trader, partnership and Limited Liability entities.
 Is able to demonstrate the differences between public sector, private sector and voluntary sector.
 Is able to explain the importance and impact of evolving technology in the current bookkeeping world, including the identification of tasks that are likely to be automated in the future.
 They can provide at least one example of how key regulations such as GDPR have an impact on their organisation.
-They explain how they have reacted and adapted to technological accounting and finance changes / challenges K2 Understanding Your Organisation (SI) Understands their role, transactional processes and products or supply services Apprentice has not met the pass criteria Is able to explain their role and responsibilities and how they impact on others in the organisation.
-Explain how their organisation differs to other similar organisations, for
+They explain how they have reacted and adapted to technological accounting and finance changes / challenges K2 Understanding Your Organisation (SI) Understand own role within the context of your organisation Understand transactional processes of accounting and their use within a finance function Understand what makes a business or Understands their role, transactional processes and products or supply services that make the organisation successful.
+Apprentice has not met the pass criteria Is able to explain their role and responsibilities and how they impact on others in the organisation.
+Is able to demonstrate an understanding of the processes of recording financial transactions including the processes for dealing with sales and purchase transactions; and the processes involved with cash/bank and petty cash.
+Explain how their organisation differs to other similar organisations, for example can articulate how their organisation's offerings can or do add value for their customers.
+Explain how the